 At VineArts we offer innovative opportunities to grow closer to Jesus Christ through various groups of creative artists and visual learners.
 Writer’s Group | Multimedia Group | Culinary Arts |

-VineArts will be hosting the Creative Church Conference at Vineyard Boise on July 28–31, 2016.
-This is for artists and non-artists, and everyone in between!
-Participate in various workshops, discussions, main sessions, and meals, enjoying community with others in a supportive environment.
+VineArts is for artists and non-artists, and everyone in between!
+Participate in various workshops, discussions, exhibits, and events, enjoying community with others in a supportive environment.
 Grow your own creativity with God, while fostering the arts in local churches everywhere!
-To register for the Creative Church Conference, or for more information, visit www.thenewR.com.

 We are for artists and non-artists!